HiEST/tiacos/README.md

 An SSH client is generally not distributed with Windows by default.
 Because of this, if you are on Windows you have two options to ssh into the virtual machines:

 **Option 1**

 You can follow this recommendations: https://docs-v1.vagrantup.com/v1/docs/getting-started/ssh.html

 **Option 2**

 If you have Windows 10 release 1607 or above (see https://technet.microsoft.com/en-gb/windows/release-info):
-You can install Canonical Bash for Windows (instructions: https://msdn.microsoft.com/en-us/commandline/wsl/about) and then in a windows command shel (cmd.exe) run: doskey ssh=bash -c "ssh $1"
+-You can install Canonical Bash for Windows (instructions: https://msdn.microsoft.com/en-us/commandline/wsl/about) and then in a windows command shel (cmd.exe) run:

+'doskey ssh=bash -c "ssh $1"'